Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

 ## 11/19/17
-Today I will be beginning a new analysis file.
-I realized that making lists of my data was not going to work, and that I need to look at the text through a dictionary.
+Today I will be beginning a new analysis file called process-art-corpus.ipynb.
+I realized that making lists of my data was unreliable and causing multiple errors; this previous attempt relied on the erroneous assumption that I could create lists of equal lengths and add them to a data frame.
+I need to look at the text through a dictionary.
 This can be done by creating a dictionary from the raw text with the keys being the file names, linked to lists of the lines of text.
+There were many errors/fluxuations in transcription, so I will have a cell that accounts for each of these differences.

 ## 11/13/17
 I found the duplicate unique_speaker issue!!
 Simon Marnie spoke twice, but the other speakers were mislabeled true unique speakers.